 |Pages 78-79 of Collecting Black Memorabilia... illustrates commercially-produced and handmade early-to-mid 1900s cloth Topsy-Turvy dolls with painted or stitched features.
 Two have painted mask faces.|

 While Topsy-Turvy dolls are referenced in several texts, the true original concept remains a mystery.
-I continue to believe the first versions were handmade by African slaves, who were shipped across the Atlantic to the Caribbean and North and South America.
+I continue to believe the first versions were handmade by African slaves, who were shipped across the Atlantic to the Caribbean, to North and South America, and to other parts of the world that participated in human bondage.
 The first versions probably were made of cloth with one doll having a black face and the other a white face.
 Early versions most likely had embroidered facial features and/or buttons to create eyes.
 Whether these early handmade versions were for the children of slaves or for the children the makers were enslaved to care for is uncertain.
 What is certain is the concept originated with ingenious African female slaves.

 Post-slavery, commercially-produced Topsy-Turvy's heads often share the same ethnicity, black.
 Eyes can vary from open on both heads or one doll asleep and the other awake.
 Modern Topsy-Turvy dolls, handmade or commercially produced for the tourist trade in the Caribbean and elsewhere, as illustrated by my two circa 1980s examples from Jamaica and Barbados in the first two images, are quite possibly spinoffs of those made by African slaves whose slave vessels docked in these regions.

-Three additional Topsy-Turvy dolls from my collection are illustrated in the final two images.
+Three additional Topsy-Turvy dolls from my collection are illustrated in the next two images.

 After publishing this post, I checked two additional black memorabilia publications: